A 'responsible person' must make sure a fire risk assessment is carried out and regularly reviewed under current fire safety legislation.

 As a responsible person, you can conduct a fire risk assessment if your premises is small to medium size and non-complex, and you are competent to do so.
-You can find out more about this on the Your legal responsibility page.
+You can find out more about this on Your legal responsibility.

-If you feel that you do not have enough training or experience to make you a competent person, or you would prefer to have a professional advise you, you can find guidance on finding a fire risk assessor on the National Fire Chief Council website.
+If your premises falls outside the scope of the above small premises guidance and/or you do not have enough training or experience to make you a competent person, you can find guidance on finding a fire risk assessor on the National Fire Chief Council website.